 INTRODUCTION: Malaria is a mosquito-borne infectious disease affecting humans and other animals caused by parasitic protozoans (a group of single-celled microorganisms) belonging to the Plasmodium type.

-Because of resistance of malarial parasites to anti-malarial drugs, treatment of the infection has shifted to the use of herbal medicines especially in developing countries.
-Herbal medicine has proven to be effective in the treatment of some minor and critical illnesses, and has been used for ages in folk medicine.
-There has been a shift from the use of orthodox medicine to the use of herbs for therapy due to the search of more efficacious, safe and cost effective medicine, hence, this study was carried out to evaluate the anti-malarial effects of the plant Bixa orellana (Annatto plant) leaf extract.
+Because of resistance of malaria parasites to anti-malarial drugs, treatment of the infection has shifted to the use of herbal medicines especially in developing countries.
+Herbal medicine has proven to be effective in the treatment of some minor and critical illnesses and has been used for ages in folk medicine.
+There has been a shift from the use of orthodox medicine to the use of herbs for therapy due to the search of more efficacious, safe and cost-effective medicine; hence, this study was carried out to evaluate the anti-malarial effects of the plant Bixa orellana (Annatto plant) leaf extract.

 Kingdom : Plantae

 Subclass : Dillenildae